Advising and Registration Checklist

 Refer to the online course catalog for more information about your major (and minor) and contact your faculty advisor for assistance.

-Refer to your program evaluation and the degree requirements for your major, then consider the following suggestions for your fall course schedule:
+Refer to your program evaluation and the degree requirements for your major, then consider the following suggestions for your course schedule:

 An Inquiry Seminar (INQS 125).
 If you haven’t met this requirement already, plan to complete an Inquiry Seminar in the fall or spring semester of your first year at Linfield.